 In terms of what you can do with the Platypod Pro Max and who do we think is the target audience – we think that it could be an interesting solution for product photography when you want to shoot relatively small objects on the ground or a table from up close and your tripod can get the camera close enough (or you just can’t bring or use it), it might be good for wildlife shooters that want very low-level shots (but in this case a good head is really essential) and as we have shown you it can also be used to connect your camera to different objects and materials that would otherwise be impossible – permanently or just for a few minutes.

 So what do we think about the Platypod Pro Max – after using it for a few months we defiantly love the idea and think that for some types of shooting is can be a really useful tool.

 An interesting solution for very specific shooting situations

-At just under a $100 the Platypod Pro Max isn’t a cheap accessory especially when you consider the fact that it is basically a 8×5 inch metal plate with holes and tiny screw like legs.
-At this price it should have included a bubbling level and a decent strap in our opinion.
+At just under $100 the Platypod Pro Max isn’t a cheap accessory especially when you consider the fact that it is basically an 8×5 inch metal plate with holes and tiny screw-like legs.
+At this price, it should have included a bubbling level and a decent strap in our opinion.
 But if you can look past the price and have a need for the functionality that the Platypod Pro Max offers you should definitely check it out.

 You can check out more LensVid exclusive articles and reviews on the following link.